maxant/kafka-data-consistency/mf/billing/README.md

 ## Initial Billing

 No different from recurring billing, other than it's run because a contract is created, rather than because it's scheduled.
-The trigger event includes the contract id so that the selection runs faster.
+And its smaller too.

 ## Recurring Billing